Lukeli0425/Fire-Detection/README.md

 python test.py
 ```

 The default setting is to use all three classifiers.
 The results will be saved in the 'results' folder.
-If you want to choose certain classifiers, run
+If you want to choose certain classifiers, run:

 ```zsh
 python test.py  --color_space [True/False]  --color_component [True/False]  --texture [True/False]